dnschneid/crouton/README.md

 You need a device running Chromium OS that has been switched to developer mode.
-Note that developer mode, in its default configuration, is *completely insecure*, so don't expect a password in your chroot to keep anyone from your data.
+Note that developer mode, in its default configuration, is *completely insecure*, so don't expect a password in your chroot to keep anyone from your data. crouton does support encrypting chroots, but the encryption is only as strong as the quality of your passphrase.
 Consider this your warning.

 That's it!
 Surprised?